Carlos Alcaraz beats rival Jannik Sinner at the U.S. Open for a 6th Slam title and the No. 1 ranking

 The match’s start was delayed for about a half-hour while thousands of fans were stuck outside Arthur Ashe Stadium going through extra security because President Donald Trump sat in a sponsor’s suite.

-Perhaps the extra wait got to Sinner, although he insisted afterward it did not.
-Right from the beginning, under a closed roof because of rain earlier in the day, he was outplayed by Alcaraz.
+Under a closed roof because of rain earlier in the day, Alcaraz was stronger, faster, more well-equipped for the occasion.

 “You were better than me,” Sinner said.
 “I tried my best today.
 I couldn’t do more.”